By Martin D’Souza | Opening Doorz Editorial | March 08, 2018

 “Women need to be empowered in using their voice, not just finding it!
 Women’s rights are human rights,” says Dr. Ruby Dhalla with conviction.

-A global leader, Dr. Ruby Dhalla is the dutiful daughter at home.
-“I’m the daughter and the sister at home.
-There is no politician label.
-I have chores assigned to me like all daughters,” she offers when asked if she receives any special favours from her mother at home.
+A global leader in public life, she remains a devoted daughter.
+“I’m the daughter and the sister at home—there’s no politician label.
+I have chores assigned to me like all daughters,” she says when asked if she receives any special favours from her mother.

-Opening Doorz knocks on her doors and Dr. Ruby Dhalla is more than pleased to open her heart and mind as she talks about politics, people, promises, perseverance, passion and more.
+Opening Doorz knocks on her doors, and Dr. Ruby Dhalla is happy to open her heart and mind, sharing her thoughts on politics, people, promises, perseverance, passion, and more.

-“The first thing I do every morning and last thing I do every night is Pray,” she says.
+“The first thing I do every morning and the last thing I do every night is pray,” she says.

 Excerpts: